lwade/eucalyptus-sosreport-plugins/README.md

 * Core - Logs and commands that exist on all eucalpyus installs.
 * DB - Output from the database.
 * Frontend - Executed on the frontend using the installed euca2ools and eucalyptus-admin-tools
+* Node - Information from the Node Controller

 ## History:
 eucalyptus-sosreport-plugins was formally a part of [doctor-euca](https://github.com/eucalyptus/doctor-euca "eucalyptus/doctor-euca").